-Although colloquial usage appears to belie it, existentially and etymologically, the root meaning of "educating" (Latin, educare, to bring up, to rear to adulthood) concerns the universal event which arises as an inherent activity of human existence when a child is born and an adult or adults (usually parents) spontaneously and intuitively enter a relationship within which he/she supports and guides a child emotionally, cognitively, and normatively until he/she becomes a responsible adult and upbringing ends.
-However, when a society develops and becomes complex and intricate, a child must learn matters a parent is bot able to teach him/her.
-Then, in response to these societal demands, schools are created, designed, and staffed by teachers trained to teach such required subject matter, but within a formalization of the essential structures of the primordial, informal, spontaneous parent-child (now teacher-pupil) relationship of upbringing.
-This educative schooling includes other cognitive as well as affective and normative content which are taught to groups of children in different grade levels.
+Although colloquial usage apparently belies it, existentially and etymologically, the root meaning of "educating" (Latin, educare, to bring up, to rear to adulthood) concerns the universal event which arises as an inherent activity of human existence when a child is born and an adult or adults (usually parents) spontaneously and intuitively enters a relationship within which he/she supports and guides a child emotionally, cognitively, and normatively until he/she becomes a responsible adult and upbringing ends.
+However, when a society develops and becomes complex and intricate, a child must learn matters a parent is not able to teach him/her.
+Then, in response to these societal demands, schools are created, designed, and staffed by teachers who have been prepared and certified to teach such required and other subject matter within a formalization of the essential relationship, sequence, activity, and sim structures of the primordial, informal, spontaneous parent-child (now teacher-pupil) relationship of upbringing.
+This educative schooling includes other cognitive as well as affective and normative contents which are taught to groups of children in different grade levels.